leighlawhon/leighlawhon.github.io/_posts/2023-09-10-webdesign.markdown

 ---

 ## Introduction
-As a designer I designed, developed the User Exeprience and developed many sites.
+As a UX Engineer I designed, conducted UX research and developed many websites.
+Most of these sites were developed using WordPress and Jekyll.
 Below are a few of my favorites:

 <div id="nanogallery2"></div>